openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 1. `certPath` -  certificate full path.
 1. `keyPath` -   certificate key full path.

-Certificate files will be read from their configured location by the Microshift service, each certificate file will be validated (see validation rules).
+Certificate files will be read from their configured location by the Microshift service.
 External custom certificates will extend Microshift self-signed internal certificates.
 Each certificate configured this way will be validated and treated according to [Failure Modes](#failure-modes).

 ### Kubeconfig Generation
-Wildcard certificate is a single certificate with a wildcard character (*) in the domain name, This allows the certificate to secure multiple sub domain names (hosts) .
+[Wildcard](https://www.rfc-editor.org/rfc/rfc6125#section-7.2) certificate is a single certificate with a wildcard character (*) in the left-most domain name  , This allows the certificate to secure multiple sub domain names (hosts) .

-Each configured certificate can contain multiple FQDN and wildcards values, for each unique FQDN address kubeconfig file will be generated on the filesystem.
+Each configured certificate can contain multiple FQDN and wildcards values in dNSName component of SubjectAlternativeName, for each unique FQDN address kubeconfig file will be generated on the filesystem.

 Every generated `kubeconfig` for the custom certificates will omit the certificate-authority-data section, therefore custom certificates will have to be validated against CAs in the RHEL Client trust store.